 Without these observations it would be difficult to study sunspots in great detail, flares or even the surface of the Sun with accuracy.

-WARNING: Never view the Sun with a telescope or binoculars
+WARNING: Never view the Sun directly with a telescope or binoculars

 Did you know?